 BreastScreen Victoria is committed to protecting your privacy.
 We are required by law to protect personal information and comply with the Health Records Act 2001 (Vic), Privacy Act 1988 (Cth), Privacy and Data Protection Act 2014 (Vic) and other relevant legislation relating to confidentiality and privacy.

-How do we protect your information privacy?
+How do we protect the privacy of your information?

 BreastScreen Victoria protects your privacy by keeping personal information secure from unauthorised access, use, disclosure or loss.